macork/GPCERF_spatial/cran-comments.md

+Re-submission (January 21, 2023)

+Thank you for taking the time to review the GPCERF 0.2.0 package.
+I fixed the URL issues.

+Best regards,
+Naeem Khoshnevis
+RCD - HUIT Harvard University

 Submission (January 21, 2023)
 Thank you for taking the time to review the GPCERF 0.2.0 package.
 In this update we:
 - Enhanced both approaches to use multiple CPU cores.